 the "Security Price Entry" extension to Moneydance; and

-code which produces an "Asset Allocation Report", which works with both jGnash and Moneydance.
+code which produces an "Asset Allocation Report", which works with jGnash.

 Another niche role I have in relation to jGnash: around the time that jGnash 2.0 came out, I became the "maintainer" of the jGnash 1.x series of releases.
-That is, I add bug fixes, and the occasional small enhancement, for the benefit of those who need to, or for special reasons prefer to, continue using jGnash 1 rather than migrating to jGnash 2. jGnash 1.12.0 was the first such "maintenance release", and jGnash 1.13.0, the most recent, was released on January 17, 2011.
+That is, I added bug fixes, and the occasional small enhancement, for the benefit of those who needed to, or for special reasons preferred to, continue using jGnash 1 rather than migrating to jGnash 2. jGnash 1.12.0 was the first such "maintenance release", and jGnash 1.13.0, the most recent, was released on January 17, 2011.

-Also, you can download any of the jGnash 1 releases, including the two of them released after jGnash 2.0, from this page at SourceForge.
+You can download any of the jGnash 1 releases, including the ones for which I was responsible, from this page at SourceForge.

 I have a few mutual funds, and so I track the changes in their prices within my personal finance program.
 I am accustomed to entering the closing price of each security I own as of the end of each month, information I receive on the monthly statement from the broker.